Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Lost Hit Points are harder to deal with.
 By the time you're taking HP damage, your body's already reached its limit as far as soaking damage goes.
 You recovery 10% of your max HP every 1 hour OOC.

 ### Fatigue
 Fatigue is more than just being a little winded; it's exhaustion and bone-deep weariness.
 Ninja are just much better able to deal with such things than normal people.
 Every hour that passes OOC, your Fatigue is lowered by one level.
+Uniques and effects which recover penalties over time (such as Endless energy, or Regenerative Chakra) do not noticeably impact how quickly you recover fatigue, or fatigue penalties, outside of battle.

 ### Willpower
 You begin every (OOC) day with your full amount of Willpower.
 With the exception of some rare effects, you can't get Willpower back any faster than that.